Brewmaster Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Kyrian is a strong option for Brewmaster Monks.
 Both its class and signature abilities can be used in almost any form of content and may be ideal for Monks who wish to play all three specializations.

-Weapons of Order is a 2-minute cooldown that immediately resets the cooldown of Keg Smash (or one charge of the ability if using Stormstout's Last Keg ) when used.
-Then, for the next 30 seconds, it also increases your Mastery by 10% and causes your Keg Smash to debuff the enemies it hits.
+Weapons of Order is a 2-minute cooldown that immediately resets the cooldown of Keg Smash (or one charge of the ability with Stormstout's Last Keg ) when used.
+Then, for the next 30 seconds, your Mastery is increased by 10% and your Keg Smash will debuff the enemies it hits.
 This debuff increases the damage taken from you by 8% for 10 seconds and stacks up to 4 times.
 The combination of Mastery and increased damage over a long period of time results in Weapons of Order acting as a versatile offensive or defensive cooldown wherever it is used.
 However, since its damage debuff requires four casts of Keg Smash on a target to reach its maximum, it can be less useful on targets that die quickly.
-Its 2-minute cooldown also does not allow it to naturally line up with Brewmaster's other baseline, 3-minute cooldown: Invoke Niuzao, the Black Ox.
-However, users of both Charring Passions and Walk with the Ox can bring these cooldowns together through the use of Spinning Crane Kick.
+Its 2-minute cooldown also does not allow it to naturally line up with a Brewmaster's other baseline, 3-minute cooldown: Invoke Niuzao, the Black Ox.
+However, users of both Charred Passions and Walk with the Ox can bring these cooldowns together through the use of Spinning Crane Kick.

 Summon Steward allows you to call your own personal companion who will immediately supply you with three Phial of Serenity every five minutes.
 When used, this Phial will restore 20% Health and remove most poison, curse, disease, and bleed effects on a 3-minute cooldown.
 This cooldown is also separate from traditional Health potions and Healthstones, though it can only be used once per boss encounter.
 Although Brewmasters are already able to remove poisons and diseases with Detox, the additional on-demand removal of especially dangerous curses and bleeds is a powerful piece of utility.